oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 {-# INLINE rank #-}
 ```

 Two problems, though: first of all, we need to be able to *compare* the sizes of two heaps, in the merge function.
-If we were using the type-level Peano numbers, this would be woefully slow.
-More importantly, though, we need the comparison to provide a *proof* of the ordering, so that we can use it in the resulting heap.
+If we were using the type-level Peano numbers, this would be too slow.
+More importantly, though, we need the comparison to provide a *proof* of the ordering, so that we can use it in the resulting `Node`{.haskell} constructor.

 ### Integer-Backed Type-Level Numbers